shihabrashid-ucr/quax-dataset/README.md

 # QuAX Data
-This repository contains the original datasets from the paper "QuAX: Mining the Web for High-utility FAQ"
+This repository contains the original datasets from the CIKM '21 paper "QuAX: Mining the Web for High-utility FAQ"

 In this paper, we have proposed three novel datasets.